The Life-Affirming Lifeless:

 The Ghost of Christmas Past – A Phantasmagorical Freak Show of Futurism

-In summarizing this Spirit’s essence, the first of the visiting Spirits represents the mental processes of human memory and the power the Past can hold over each of us.
+In summarizing this Spirit’s essence, the first of the visiting phantoms represents the strength (quite literally) of influence human memory can play in our lives and the power the Past can hold over each of us.

 Dickens not only goes as far out on a literary limb as he can in writing about this particular Ghost, the bizarre imagery the Aquarian author uses to describe the Spirit of Christmas Past as a psychological force of influence is revolutionary by virtue of his words being eons ahead of their time.